deirdresm/RayTracer/README.md

 I'd previously called the t-value of Intersection distance, so I'm keeping that.

+## Notes and ToDo

+1. Rotated clock example from chapter 4 is rotated and upside-down, which I'd never have noticed if I hadn't used different colors for each hour marker. :P

 ## Other Implementations

 It was cool to have a question about a detail I wasn't certain about and see implementations in so many other languages.
 Here are a few: